abrahamvarricatt/learn_terraform_v2/README.md

 Also, there are a few things I want to do differently - like installing git pre-commit and running terraform fmt & validate.
+(NOTE: There might be issues with terraform validate.
+Hopefully, won't affect this repo)